lautiamkok/koa-rethinkdb/README.md

-Koa + RethinkDB + Socket.io + Nuxt
+Koa + RethinkDB
 ===========

-> A basic example creating a realtime application with Koa, RethinkDB, Socket.io and Nuxt.
+> A basic example creating an application with Koa + RethinkDB.

 quick start
 =============